 Breville received at least 5 reports of people who suffered burns — including 2nd-degree burns to the hands, arms, or stomach — as well as 5 reports of steam or scalding hot contents exploding out of the Fast Slow Cooker due to built-up pressure.

 The problem with the recalled pressure cookers appears to be a faulty lid sealing gasket:

 “The sealing gasket can be incorrectly inserted upside down on the locked on lid which can allow the unexpected release of built-up air from the cookers.
 This poses a risk of hot food exploding on the user or consumers nearby.”

-The recall affects fast slow cookers with model number BPR600XL and batch numbers between 1235 and 1529.
-Breville Fast Slow Cookers were sold from September 2012 through October 2015 for around $180 at stores like Bed Bath & Beyond, Best Buy, Macy’s, Sur la Table, Williams Sonoma, Amazon.com and BrevilleUSA.com.
+The recall affects fast and slow cookers with model number BPR600XL and batch numbers between 1235 and 1529.
+Breville Fast Slow Cookers were sold from September 2012 through October 2015 for around $180 at stores like Bed Bath & Beyond, Best Buy, Macy’s, Sur la Table, Williams Sonoma, Amazon.com, and BrevilleUSA.com.

 Exploding Pressure Cooker Injuries